The Most Effective Way for IRA Owners Age 70½ and Older to Give To Charity in 2006 and 2007 Using the New Tax Law

 We recommend that you contact a qualified advisor to discuss how you can use this new law to maximize both your charitable giving and your personal tax benefits.

 James Lange is the owner and principal of James Lange Law Offices and of James Lange & Associates.
 He is frequently quoted in the Wall Street Journal and his new book, Retire Secure!, validates his standing as one of our country’s foremost retirement experts.

 Matt Schwartz is an associate with James Lange Law Offices.
 He specializes in retirement & estate planning and estate administration.

-Steven T. Kohman is a CPA, and Certified Specialist in Estate Planning with James Lange & Associates.
+Steven T. Kohman is a CPA, CSEP and CSRP with James Lange & Associates.

 Need a Keynote Speaker?